 A better alternative might be PolyBeam Lite, which is a cheaper alternative to PolyBeam with a limited amount of features, where you can determine sectional forces, reactions and deflections.

 PolyBeam is used by both students and professionals worldwide across a wide range of industries.
 The majority of our clients are consulting engineering companies.

-If you are unsure whether PolyBeam is the right software for you, then click the button below and register for a free 30-days trial.
+If you are unsure whether PolyBeam is the right software for you, then click the button below and try it out for yourself.